 That’s why we’ve put together this article on the best wet dog food for large dogs.
-We want to help you make the most appropriate choice so we’ve gathered our top picks and explained what to look for when selecting canned dog food for your large breed.
+We want to help you make the most appropriate choice, so we’ve gathered our top picks and explained what to look for when selecting a brand for your large breed.

 Large dogs have different dietary requirements than small dogs, and that plays out in things to look for when buying wet dog food.

 Unlike kibble, there aren’t that many canned dog foods designed for and marketed toward large breed dogs specifically.
 So how do you know which canned dog foods are best for large breed dogs?

 The most important thing to keep in mind is that large breed dogs tend to have more muscle than small dogs, and protein is required to maintain and build muscle.

 That means that you should consider looking for wet dog food with sufficient levels of quality protein.
 Quality protein is made from whole meat, so avoid by-products as much as possible when looking for a wet food for a large breed.

 Another factor you should consider is the size of the can.
 Many canned dog foods are catered toward small dogs and come in tiny packages.